Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.13/readme.md

 The following tests are to be developed:
 - all staff profiles must be displayed in the staff page.
 - getting a staff profile by name, email, or specialization.
-- if the filter value does not exist, the user must be warned.
-- if there are no staff profiles, the user must be warned.
+- pagination must be implemented, considering the total records in the db.

-Unitary tests to the components and services will be implemented.
+Unitary tests to the component will be implemented.

-E2E Tests will also check all the US flow, from the user interaction to the DB server.
+E2E Tests will also check all the US flow, from the user interaction to the backend server.

 ## 5. Implementation